-If you are looking for the opportunity to get to know a wild dolphin in its own environment, we would be more then pleased to help you realize that plan.
+If you are looking for the opportunity to get to know a wild dolphin in its own environment, we would be more then pleased to help you realize that plan on your dolphin tour.
 But you need to understand that wild dolphins are not there to entertain you or to please you.
 They do not necessarily like to be touched unless they feel like it.
 They have an agenda with certain needs just like us humans.
 You will need to adapt to their agenda since you are the ones, who want to meet them.
 There is no place in the US where you may touch wild dolphins.
 It is illegal and considered as harassment.
 Not only is it illegal, but also totally inappropriate and presumptuous.

 Will I be swimming with dolphins?

 Dolphins are known for their curiosity and playfulness.
 They will approach boats and swimmers.
-You will never be able to swim like a dolphin no matter how hard you try or how good you are.
+You will never be able to swim like a dolphin no matter how hard you try or how good a swimmer you are.
 It is common that some of the dolphins will swim around you, behind you or ahead of you.
 They may even be interested in swimming with you, but as far as the statement “I swam with a wild dolphin”, it is a very subjective one.
 Dolphins are tremendously powerful and fast in the water.
 When you see them around you, it means that THEY want to be there.
 They are interested in you or they tolerate your presence until they decide to swim on.
-Typical encounter time is usually short (under one minute) and depends on the level of interest and on the mood of the animals.
+Typical encounter time on our dolphin tours is usually short (under one minute) and depends on the level of interest and on the mood of the animals.
 Though we have had many encounters that lasted over 30 minutes.
-Typically, there will be repeated opportunities of in-water encounters throughout the morning/afternoon.
+Typically, there will be repeated opportunities of in-water encounters on your dolphin tour throughout the morning/afternoon.
 Of course we cannot guarantee that the dolphins will be there or that they will be interested in approaching you but our success rate is excellent (99%).
-We feel confident enough to replace your trip if the dolphins don’t show.
+We feel confident enough to replace your dolphin tour if the dolphins don’t show.
 We will not chase the dolphins or interrupt their activities (feeding, courtship, nursing, etc.) because you want to swim with them.
 We understand that you have invested resources to encounter wild dolphins, but even if the dolphin’s reputation is to be friendly, we are not going to assume that we are always welcome to approach them.
-The encounter has to take place on the dolphins terms.
-Wouldn’t you want to know as much as possible about wild animals behavior before venturing out into their territory?Of course you would.
+The encounter has to take place on the dolphins own terms.
+Wouldn’t you want to know as much as possible about wild animal behavior before venturing out into their territory?Of course you would.
 You will then be able to safely experience their presence because you know the limits of their comfort zone.
 It is kind of sad to realize that a real and genuine interest in a wild animal is rare and that very often, humans seek interaction with wildlife for their own pleasure, looking for instant gratification without introduction or preparation.
 This behavior may lead to accidents and injuries.
 We will give you the information you need about wild dolphins to allow for a respectful and safe encounter.
 We have been introducing people to wild dolphins since 1995.
-We have taken several thousand people out.
-We have never had a single person be hurt by a dolphin or hurt a dolphin and we are planning on keeping that excellent record the way it is.
-Even if you do not get in the situation where one or more of the animals show interest for you in particular or if dolphins do not try approach you, you will still be close to them.
+We have taken thousands guests out on our dolphin tours.
+We have never had a single person hurt by a dolphin or hurt a dolphin and we are planning on keeping that excellent record the way it is.
+Even if you do not get in the situation where one or more of the animals show interest in you in particular or if dolphins do not try to approach you, you will still be close to them.
 Give them the space they need.
 Our encounter success rate is about 98 %.
 In our opinion, we have the rare opportunity to approach and to be approached by these fabulous marine mammals.
 Let us enjoy and keep this privilege while it is still there by showing interest and concern for their communities and for their environment.

 How long will I be in the water with the dolphins?